eight04/image-picka/README.md

 Changelog
 ---------

+* 0.22.0 (Oct 26, 2025)

+  - Change: don't use webRequest API by default.
+  - Change: use a better loading animation on buttons in batch download.
+  - Fix: unable to download SVG images.
+  - Fix: data collection permission warning.
+  - Locale: update fr translation.

 * 0.21.0 (Oct 20, 2025)

   - Add: option to pack images into a tar file in batch download. *Now the extension finally supports Android again!*